 IACUC Clearance must be attained prior to personnel beginning any animal work.
 Personnel and their investigators will receive a notification once their requirements are complete and they have attained IACUC clearance.
-Clearance is granted after the completion of both the OHS Assessment and the MACU Training.
+Clearance is granted only after the following requirements have been completed:

 Mandatory Animal Care and Use (MACU) Training